pablomaki/air-quality-sensor/software/air-quality-sensor-nrf52/README.rst

 * Unify error handling
 * Fix possible bug in event handler giving both warning and ok
 * Look in to reducing the amount of config variables in configs.h
-* Fix problem with SGP not measuring values after idle mode